dnanexus/wdlTools/doc/AutoCoercionsConsideredHarmful.md

 }
 ```

 Workflow `bar` will fail when it calls `foo`, after it has spent a long time running an expensive calculation.
 This is frustrating for the users.
 We could prevent this, as well as many other errors, by performing stricter type checking.
-For motivation, please examine the list below, it was compiling when typechecking GATK pipelines on the web.
+Below is an eclectic list of automatic coercions that appears in [GATK pipelines](https://github.com/gatk-workflows).
+The GATK pipelines are large real world workflows that our customers expect to execute flawlessly on our platform.
+The code is a simplified version of the real program lines, stripping a way the context to focus on the main point.

 Converting between `T` and `T?` occurs automatically
 ```